Postmaster filters allow you to match email headers

 - X-Spam-Flag: contains:

-Note that the State action only has an effect when the matching email results in a new ticket.
-Zammad will not change the state of existing tickets.
-It will add the tag though if it missing, even if the mail is an update to an existing ticket.
+Note that the State attribute only has an effect when the matching email results in a new ticket.
+It will add the tag though if it is missing, even if the mail is an update to an existing ticket.

 It should be borne in mind that the combined attributes build on each other.
 If a filter is no longer needed, it can either be temporarily set inactive or deleted directly.